Table of Contents

 Step 8: Export Results for CI/CD

-Export results in formats your CI/CD system understands:
+Export results in formats your CI/CD system understands.
+Use ResultExporterFactory to create exporters:

 using AgentEval.Exporters;